 For well over fifty years after the 1909 reforms, the class list for Part II contained a special note, not found in any other class list, to the effect that "the names in each class are printed in alphabetical order".
 However, they have not always been read in alphabetical order.
 I well remember the 1989 ceremony: to understand what follows, you need to know that, as with all class lists, the names are printed in three columns.
 The Chairman of Examiners for 1989 decided that he could keep his place in the list more easily if he read across the three columns, rather than down each column in turn.
 Unfortunately he didn't tell anyone he was going to do this.
 So when he began with the Wranglers, and the first name he read was Allan, there was no surprise; but when the second name he read was Hunt, one could feel the wave of panic spreading round the Senate House as those with names in the range B to G, who had been confident of getting Firsts, began to wonder if they could really all have missed out.
 But then, when the third name read was Plowman, everyone relaxed again, because it was clear that whatever the Chairman was doing he wasn't following alphabetical order.

-Starting in 2017, exam results will no longer be made public.
-Consequently, the custom of reading out the Mathematics class lists is ended.
-The above remarks were prepared by Professor Peter Johnstone, Chair of Part II examiners, and read by him in the Senate House prior to the last reading out of Part II and III class lists on 16 June, 2016.
+The publishing of class lists is under review.
+The above remarks were prepared by Professor Peter Johnstone, Chair of Part II examiners, and read by him in the Senate House prior to the reading out of Part II and Part III class lists on 16 June, 2016 when it was thought that this would be the last such occasion.